-In the forefront, is the announcement of the implementation of the much-awaited motorway M4 Project, more specifically, the Phase I and II, of the project.
-The proposed Motorway M4 Project is a dual carriageway of approximately 55 km starting from Forbach on Motorway M2 in the North bypassing villages such as Poudre d'Or Hamlet, Rivière du Rempart, Plaine de Roches, L'aventure, Pont-Blanc, Constance, Queen Victoria, Clemencia, Bel Air, Olivia and ending at Grand Bel Air.
+In the forefront, in the announcement of the implementation of the much-awaited M4 Project, most specifically, the Phase I and II, of the project - the proposed Motorway M4 Project is a dual carriage-way of approximately 55 km starting from Forbach on Motorway M2 in the North by passing villages such as Poudre d'Or Hamlet, Rivière du Rempart, Plaine de Roches, Laventure, Pont-Blanc, Constance, Queen Victoria, Clemencia, Bel Air, Olivia and ending at Grand Bel Air.

-The proposed Motorway M4 consists of three phases, namely -
+The proposed Motorway M4 consists of three phases, mainly -

-- Phase I Forbach to Pont Blanc, 16.5 km;
+- Phase I Forbach to Pont Blanc, 15.6 km;

 - Phase II Pont Blanc to Bel Air, 13.5 km, and

 - Phase III Bel Air to Grand Bel Air, 25 km.